Great African Expedition (Accommodated) - 58 days

 Zanzibar - Dar es Salaam.
 There's time for a final swim this morning before we check out after breakfast and catch the ferry back to the mainland.
 We stay by the coast again tonight, and you'll be able to head back into Dar if you choose.

-Dar es Salaam - Mikumi National Park.
+Dar es Salaam - Mikumi National Park area.
 Climb aboard our overland truck once more as we make our way back inland, heading for the Malawian border.
-Today we are driving through Mikumi National Park, and will stop if we see any exotic wildlife, such as a forest elephant, ...
+Today we are driving through Mikumi National Park, and will stop if we see any exotic wildlife, such as a forest eleph...

 Mikumi National Park - Iringa.
 Today's drive takes us through the spectacular Southern Highlands of Tanzania.
 We'll be staying at a local family-run farm around 50km from Iringa.
 The farm has been managed by the Ghaui family for more than 70 years and produces organic crops and meat for the local community and Dar es Salaam.

-Chitimba Beach, Lake Malawi - Mzuzu - Kande Beach, Lake Malawi.
+Chitimba - Nkhotakota Region.
 Lake Malawi is too much of a highlight for us to only visit one location along its never-ending shore!
-Our next destination is Kande Beach, which we reach by driving around 240km through rubber plantation...
+Today we take a nice scenic drive through rubber plantations to Mzuzu - the capital of the northern region and the third largest town ...

 Lusaka - Livingstone.
 On day 37 we drive south to Livingstone.
 Named after famed explorer David Livingstone, this is the Zambian base for exploring Victoria Falls, one of the African continent's finest natural wonders.
 There is an included visit to the falls, which ar...

-Livingstone - Chobe National Park (Botswana).
+Livingstone - Kasane (Botswana).
 Say goodbye to Zambia as we cross into Botswana today and make the short journey to Kasane, gateway to Chobe National Park.
-Botswana's premier game reserve is home to all of the Big Five as well as abundant bird life, incl...
+Botswana's premier game reserve is home to all of the Big Five as well as abundant bird life, including the rar...

 Chobe National Park - Nata.
 This morning we enjoy an open vehicle game drive in Chobe National Park, where we hope to spot not only elephants that are so prolific in the park, but also lion and different antelope species.
 Bidding farewell to Chobe, we travel south ...